What Happens if the Implant Does Not Fuse with the Bone?

 - Lack of healthy jawbone.

-How Can You Increase Your Chances of Teeth Implants Fusing with the Jawbone?
+How Can You Increase Your Chances of Dental Implants Fusing with the Jawbone?

 Just because you experienced teeth implant failure once, doesn’t mean you’ll experience it after a subsequent surgery.
 In fact, many people who experience implant failure go on to have a successful, subsequent surgery once they address the problem that initially caused the implant failure to begin with.

-There are so many different things to learn about teeth implants, that it’s impossible to discover everything you should know by reading online alone.
-The best way to learn about teeth implants is to speak with an experienced periodontist like Dr. Kissel yourself.
+There are so many different things to learn about dental implants, that it’s impossible to discover everything you should know by reading online alone.
+The best way to learn about dental implants is to speak with an experienced periodontist like Dr. Kissel yourself.

 To schedule a consultation and oral examination with Dr. Kissel in New York City today, call (212) 702-9088.